 Rhodes’ book has been widely reviewed, and at this writing it has been on the national bestseller lists for several weeks.
 The best review I’ve read is Peter Schjeldahl’s in The New Yorker (June 18, 2018).
 Schjeldahl focuses on the author’s evolution “from liberal idealism to a chastened appreciation of how American power can be more wisely harnessed to limited ends.”
 In other words, Rhodes, who began work for Obama at the age of twenty-nine, absorbed Obama’s worldview in the ten years he spent working closely with the man.
 Is that surprising?

 For a review of the superb memoir by Ben Rhodes’ boss, A Promised Land, see Barack Obama’s memoir is a literary tour de force.

 Previously, I reviewed New Yorker editor David Remnick’s book about Obama, The Bridge, at Historical perspective on the surprising rise of Barack Obama.
 For more great reading on American history, see my post, Top 10 nonfiction books about politics (plus dozens of runners-up).

 You might also enjoy Great biographies I’ve reviewed: my 10 favorites.

-This book is one of 14 excellent memoirs reviewed here.
+This book is one of Two dozen excellent memoirs reviewed here.
 For contrast, you might also take a look at the reviews I’ve written about books on Donald Trump’s presidency: 15 books about Donald Trump and his impact on American democracy.